In Livestream Studio, click the gearwheel icon in the upper right-hand corner to access settings, then select the Recording tab.

-Default Record Location: Selects the location where the Livestream Studio recordings will be saved by default (typically the Videos folder in Windows).
+Default Record Location: Selects the location where the Livestream Studio recordings will be saved by default--typically the "Videos" folder in Windows and the "Movies" folder in Mac (beta).
 Click the Browse button to select a different default record location.

 ISO Recording: ISO is an abbreviation for "Isolated".
 When referring to cameras in video production, this term indicates that the individual camera video signals are being isolated and recorded independently of each other and the final Program mix.
 These files can be used later for further editing offline or live replay during or after an event.